YvesCoding/vuescrolljs/docs/guide/configuration.md

   rail: {
     background: '#01a99a',
     opacity: 0,
+    border: 'none',
     /** Rail's size(Height/Width) , default -> 6px */
     size: '6px',
-    /** Specify rail and bar's border-radius, or the border-radius of rail and bar will be equal to the rail's size. default -> false **/
+    /** Specify rail's border-radius, or the border-radius of rail and bar will be equal to the rail's size. default -> false **/
     specifyBorderRadius: false,
     /** Rail the distance from the two ends of the X axis and Y axis. **/
-    gutterOfEnds: '2px',
+    gutterOfEnds: null,
     /** Rail the distance from the side of container. **/
     gutterOfSide: '2px',
     /** Whether to keep rail show or not, default -> false, event content height is not enough */